What Makes a Good RPG Rulebook?

 Most rulebooks do a good job with the details: roll the dice, add your bonuses, check the outcome.
 But not many books explain the bigger picture: how a session flows from one scene to the next, or what the GM should do when one part ends and the next hasn’t begun.

 Execution is what keeps the game running smoothly.
 It’s not just about how to swing a sword, but also about what happens after the fight too.
-It covers how the game moves between combat, exploration, rest, travel, and what rules guide those changes.
-When execution falls short the GM has to improvise whether they want to or not, which can suck, because each time a scene ends they have to figure out what happens next without much help.
+How does the game move between combat, exploration, rest, travel, and what rules guide those changes?
+When execution falls short the GM has to improvise, whether they want to or not, because each time a scene ends they have to figure out what happens next without much help.
 The rules stop guiding the game just when the group needs them most.

 Torchbearer fixes this by running like a well-oiled machine.
 The game splits play into four connected phases: Adventure, Camp, Town, and Journey.
 Each phase has its own rules and goals.
 In the dungeon, time is managed with a system called the Grind: every action uses up a Turn, and after every four Turns the characters get a new problem like being Hungry, Exhausted, or Sick.
 You can’t stay in one place forever, because time works against you.